forestgrape/coronavirus/10_vaccines/safety_questions.md

 > __Rolling publication_ since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
 Here it is argued that the observed tolerable symptoms do *not* guarantee safety.

 > Some adverse effects are **speculative** but if healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be proven and not just be likely or unknown.
-Innocent people may have life-long adverse effects or even die for supposed considerate and safe action.
+Innocent people may have life-long adverse effects or even die for a supposed considerate and safe actions. // I just read yesterday (12.6.21) about a young woman who died in Italy.

 > Additionally it is summer for the coming months on the Northern hemisphere and so no need to rush vaccinating the young and healthy.

 > This section is partly subjective.
 My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
 However, I am not sure whether anybody understands RNA.
 RNA can do a lot.
-In public discussions of 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and its only used to message protein-encodings:
+In public discussions about 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and its only used to message protein-encodings:
 > * RNA is always degraded fast?
 This is *wrong*.
-> * Encodes proteins?
-Partly true, since a tiny fraction of all RNA is indeed used to encode proteins.
+> * RNA is  just a messenger for protein translation?
+A few percentage true, since a tiny fraction of all RNA is indeed used to message proteins.

 > I am thankful to be informed when and which of the points below are wrong or the safety regarding them is known.